uzairdeveloper223/CamPhish/README.md

 - This repository is provided for education and defensive research.
 The author and modifier are not responsible for misuse.

 ## License & credits
+This Project is licensed under the GNU GENERAL PUBLIC LICENSE.

-Original project and assets by TechChip — https://techchip.net/ Original repository: https://github.com/techchipnet/CamPhish
+This project and assets by TechChip — https://techchip.net/ Original repository: https://github.com/techchipnet/CamPhish

-Modified by: Uzair Developer
+Modified by: Uzair Developer [Github](https://github.com/uzairdeveloper223)

 CamPhish is inspired by https://github.com/thelinuxchoice/ — thanks to the original authors.